 With new tax law comes new rules and new exceptions to the rules.
 It is important to note that IRC Section 199A brings about many new terms that haven’t been precisely defined by tax law yet.
 Also, there has not been enough guidance on complex pass-through structures and how the QBID will apply to them.
 The IRS has acknowledged that addressing this area of tax reform is on the top of their list.

 Need More Information?

 As more guidance is released, we at Clark Nuber will do our best to keep you informed.
 For now, we’re happy to walk through different scenarios and planning given our current understanding.
-For more information, contact your Clark Nuber advisor.
+This article should not be construed as tax advice.
+Before making any decision that may affect you or your organization, consult a qualified tax advisor or contact Clark Nuber.
 Be sure to visit our dedicated Tax Reform Information and Resources web page for other TCJA articles and blog posts.

 © Clark Nuber PS and Developing News, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Clark Nuber PS and Developing News with appropriate and specific direction to the original content.